Nimble Advertizer technology details

 Nimble Advertizer behavior on server side is defined via Nimble Streamer configuration file.
 Its general parameters and usage are described on this page.
 The following settings must be used for serve setup.

-Defines the URL of handler app, it can use HTTP as well as HTTPS.
+Defines either the URL of handler app (it can use HTTP as well as HTTPS) or the location of local file containing configuration.

-Defines how frequent Nimble Advertizer will request the handler for updates of ads scenarios.
-It’s 10 seconds by default.
+Defines how frequent Nimble Advertizer will request the main handler for updates of ads scenarios.
+It’s 60 seconds by default.

 Defines how many concurrent sessions Nimble Advertizer will use for downloading the files which contain ads.
 It’s 10 sessions by default.
 If handler specifies more files that defined in this parameter, the extra files will be queued and downloaded in their turn.